ricardo-agz/metro/README.md

 ---

+## Rate Limiting

+Pyrails includes a built-in rate limiter that can be applied to specific routes or controllers.

+---

 ## Email Sending
 Easily send emails using the built-in `EmailSender` class, which supports multiple email providers like Mailgun and AWS SES.